Andy Murray: Early and personal life

-Andy Murray was born in Glasgow, Scotland, the son of Judy Murray and William Murray.
+Andy Murray was born in Glasgow, Scotland, UK the son of Judy Murray and William Murray.
 His maternal grandfather, Roy Erskine, was a professional footballer in the late 1950s.
 Murray is a supporter of Hibernian Football Club, one of the teams his grandfather represented, and Arsenal Football Club.
 Murray began playing tennis at the age of three, when his mother Judy took him to play on the local courts.
 He played in his first competitive tournament at age five and by the time he was eight he was competing with adults in the Central District Tennis League.
-Murray's elder brother, Jamie, is also a professional tennis player.
+Murray's elder brother, Jamie, was also a professional tennis player.

 Murray grew up in Dunblane and attended Dunblane Primary School.
 Both he and his brother were present during the 1996 Dunblane school massacre, when Thomas Hamilton killed 16 children and a teacher before shooting himself; Murray took cover in a classroom.
 Murray says he was too young to understand what was happening and is generally reluctant to talk about it in interviews, but in his autobiography Hitting Back he states that he attended a youth group run by Hamilton and his mother gave Hamilton lifts in her car.
 Murray later attended Dunblane High School.

 Murray's parents split up when he was 10, with the boys living with their father while being mentored in tennis by their mother.
 He believes this could be the reason behind his competitive spirit.
 At 15, he was asked to train with Rangers Football Club at their School of Excellence, but declined, opting to focus on his tennis career.
 He then decided to move to Barcelona, Spain.
 There he trained on the clay courts of the Sánchez-Casal Academy, coached by Pato Alvarez, and also spent time studying at the Schiller International School.
 Murray described this time as "a big sacrifice".
 His parents had to pay £40,000 for his 18-month stay.
 In Spain, he trained with Emilio Sánchez, former world No. 1 doubles player.